BlackboxBench: A Comprehensive Benchmark of Black-box Adversarial Attacks: Evaluation and Analysis

-Rates $(i, j), |i-j| \leq 2$, highlighted by yellow bounding boxes, indicate the proportion of adversarial samples crafted on the white-box model $i$ misclassified by the black-box model $j$ within the same family, representing intra-family transferability.
+Rates $(i, j), |i-j| \leq 2$, highlighted by yellow bounding boxes, indicate the proportion of adversarial samples crafted on the white-box model $i$ misclassified by the black-box model $j$ within the same family, \ie, intra-family transferability.
 Firstly, the results on the diagonal where surrogates precisely align with targets show that SOTA Transformers and CNNs do not provide additional security than classic CNNs.
 None of them could resist white-box attacks.
-Therefore, how well an attack would perform is heavily dependent on the surrogate-target alignment rather than the target model architecture.
-Surprisingly, we observe that all models are vulnerable to intra-family transferability in a non-negligible manner, indicating that surrogates and targets shift with respect to each other but within the same family wouldn't dramatically undermine transferability.
+Therefore, how well an attack would perform is heavily dependent on the surrogate-target alignment rather than the target model individually.
+Surprisingly, we find that all models are vulnerable to intra-family transferability in a non-negligible manner, indicating that surrogates and targets shift with respect to each other but within the same family wouldn't dramatically undermine transferability.

 Rates $(i, j), |i-j| > 2$ indicate the proportion of adversarial examples generated to mislead white-box model $i$ that also mislead black-box model $j$ ($i,j$ are from different families), \textit{i.e.}, cross-family transferability.
 The phenomenon among cross-family transferability is more heterogeneous than intra-family transferability.
-For the reason behind the heterogeneity, as CNNs induce convolutional inductive biases while Transformers communicate globally via self-attention modules, one intuitive conjecture is that the misalignment that would destroy transferability comes from performing different mechanisms, as previously indicated by \cite{vit2cnn}.
-However, the second row in Fig. \ref{architecture} argues that it's not an absolute rule.
-For example, the most transferable family to ResNet is intra-mechanism ConvNeXt, but a high cross-mechanism transferability occurs between ConvNeXt and Swin.
+For the reason behind the heterogeneity, as CNNs induce convolutional inductive biases while Transformers communicate globally via self-attention modules, a natural hypothesis is that the misalignment that destroys transferability comes from performing different mechanisms, as indicated by \cite{vit2cnn}. \bluetwo{However, the second row in Fig. \ref{architecture} reveals that this pattern does not always hold.} For example, the most transferable family to ResNet is intra-mechanism ConvNeXt, but a high cross-mechanism transferability occurs between ConvNeXt and Swin.
 Thus, the employed mechanism is not as significant a factor in cross-family transferability as we conjectured.